 Some of the crucial areas for mammal conservation in this ecoregion are the Great Gobi A and Gobi B Strictly Protected Areas and the Gobi Gurvan Saixan National Conservation Parks.
 Gobi A was created in 1975 to help conserve wild Bactrian camel, Gobi bear, and the Mongolia's desert ecosystem, and, along with the Gobi Gurvan Saixan NCP, is also an essential area for snow leopard.

 In Mongolia, this ecoregion is threatened by overgrazing and illegal and unregulated mining, e.g. gold mining.
-After the collapse of the Soviet Union, private ownership of livestock increased its number significantly which has led to increased use as grazing areas, where livestock competes with native species that depend on this resource such as the Bactrian camel.
+After the collapse of the Soviet Union, private ownership of livestock increased significantly, leading to increased use as grazing areas, where livestock competes with native species that depend on this resource such as the Bactrian camel.

 Mining degrades and pollutes land as well as water resources that are important for biodiversity.
 In China, human occupation has been motivated as an effort to occupy the desert and transform them into irrigated croplands.
-This increases the stress on natural resources used by local biodiversity as well leading to an increase in hunting and illegal trade, for example, of Saker falcon.
+This increases the stress on local biodiversity's natural resources and leads to an increase in hunting and illegal trade, for example, of Saker falcon.